What to Include with Wedding Invitations

 wedding Time

-Try to use a similar format used for the date of the wedding although mixing and matching can work.
+Try to use a similar format used for the date of the wedding to maintain consistency.

 HALF PAST ONE IN THE AFTERNOON